-DEHCR seeks to obtain input and public comment from Wisconsin residents, advocacy and affordable housing organizations, faith-based and minority-led organizations, and other interested parties on the WI HAF Needs Assessment and Plan.
-Comments must be submitted in writing to WHH@wisconsin.gov no later than September 14, 2021 at 4:00pm CST.
-DEHCR will take into consideration all comments and feedback in finalizing this Needs Assessment and Plan prior to submission to the U.S. Department of the Treasury.
+DEHCR obtained input and public comment, including through two Public Hearings, from Wisconsin residents, advocacy groups, affordable housing organizations, faith-based and minority-led organizations, and other interested parties on the WI HAF Needs Assessment and Plan that was issued in August.
+DEHCR has accounted for this feedback in finalizing this Needs Assessment and Plan.